 The Statewide CASE Team also evaluated the impact of solar heat gain coefficient (SHGC) for all California Climate Zones.
-Results of energy modeling confirmed that the compliance impacts of higher or lower SHGC are not always intuitive.
-Energy use may increase or decrease depending on the climate zone, size of the home, orientation of the window, building characteristics, and other factors.
-As a result, the Statewide CASE Team proposes to require that the performance path compliance documents report SHGC as an acceptable range based on the modeled value, rather than a minimum or maximum value.
-A range of plus or minus 0.01 SHGC would allow for some flexibility between the design and construction phases of a project but would not allow for large discrepancies between the modeled and installed values.
+Results of energy modeling showed that the compliance impacts of higher or lower SHGC are not always intuitive, as energy use may increase or decrease depending on the climate zone, size of the home, orientation of the window, building characteristics, and other factors.
+As a result, the Statewide CASE Team proposes to require that the performance path compliance documents report SHGC as an acceptable range based on the modeled value, rather than a fixed minimum or maximum value.
+A range of plus or minus 0.01 modelled area weighted average SHGC would allow for some flexibility between the design and construction phases of a project but would not allow for large discrepancies between the modeled and installed values.

-The Statewide CASE Team also proposes minor revisions to Appendix A4, the residential voluntary measures section of the California Green Building Standards Code, Title 24, Part 11.
+The Statewide CASE Team also proposes minor revisions to Appendix A4, the residential voluntary measures section of the California Green Building Standards Code,

+Title 24, Part 11.
 These changes will align the voluntary SHGC requirements by climate zone with the current requirements in Part 6.

-2.1.2 Justification and Background Information
+3.1.2 Justification and Background Information

-2.1.2.1 Justification
+3.1.2.1 Justification

-Windows can be a significant source of heat gain or loss within a home and have been the subject of code revision through many code cycles, including a reduction to 0.30 from 0.32 in U-factor for the 2019 code cycle (Nittler, 2018).
-There is also a parallel 2025 code proposal for multifamily buildings with similar U-factor requirements.4
+Windows can be a significant source of heat gain or loss within a home and have been the subject of code revision through many code cycles, including a reduction to 0.30 from 0.32 in U-factor during the 2019 code cycle (Nittler, 2018).
+A code proposal for multifamily buildings with similar U-factor requirements is also being proposed during this code cycle.

-Products with lower U-factor than 0.30 are readily available using either double-pane (double glazing) with additional features such as low-e films or use of argon or krypton gas between the panes or using triple-paned construction.
+Products with U-factors lower than 0.30 are readily available in the marketplace, and typically include either double-panes (double glazing) with low-e films, argon or krypton gas between the panes, or feature triple-paned construction.

-As a reflection of the current window market and expected energy savings, the Environmental Protection Agency (EPA) is enacting similar U-factor reductions in the latest updates to ENERGY STAR® window criteria (Version 7).
-Such changes at the national level will enable code compliance within California in terms of product availability, cost, and ease of design specifications resulting from increased consistency.
-All window manufacturers engaged for stakeholder feedback confirmed that windows compliant with ENERGY STAR requirements are already part of their production line (EPA, ENERGY STAR Windows, Doors, and Skylights Version 7.0 Criteria Analysis Report, 2021).
+As a reflection of the current window market and expected energy savings, the Environmental Protection Agency (EPA) is enacting similar 0.28 U-factor reductions in the latest updates to ENERGY STAR® window criteria (Version 7).
+Such changes at the national level will support code compliance within California in terms of product availability, cost, and ease of design specifications as manufacturing scales up to meet a higher demand for these products.
+All window manufacturers engaged for stakeholder feedback on this proposal confirmed that windows compliant with ENERGY STAR requirements are already part of their production line (EPA, ENERGY STAR Windows, Doors, and Skylights Version 7.0 Criteria Analysis Report, 2021).

-2.1.2.2 Background Information
+3.1.2.2 Background Information

-Windows are a critical piece in the energy efficiency of a building envelope.
-Compared to other building envelope components, such as walls and roofs, windows typically act as a thermal bridge because energy can transfer more easily through windows than many other areas of a building.
-The implication of building envelope energy losses is that the HVAC system will run more frequently and thus require more source energy, such as natural gas or electricity.
+Windows are a critical aspect in the energy efficiency of a building envelope.
+Unlike other building envelope components, windows typically act as a thermal bridge because energy transfers more easily through windows than through walls and roofs.
+Weaknesses in the building envelope result in energy losses that the HVAC system to run more frequently and thus require more source energy, such as natural gas or electricity.